Kourabiedes: The Perfect Greek Christmas Cookies!

 If you spend your winter in Greece there is a very high chance that you will taste this delicious Christmas treat known as kourabie.
-In fact, together with melomakarona, kourabiedes are one of the two sweets most related to Greek winter holidays.
+Together with melomakarona, kourabiedes are one of the two sweets most related to the Greek winter holidays.

-If you still haven’t heard of them, kourabiedes are a crunchy kind of biscuits, short bread style, simply made with just a few ingredients, including butter, flour, and roasted almonds.
+If you still haven’t heard of them, kourabiedes are a crunchy kind of biscuit, shortbread style, simply made with just a few ingredients, including butter, flour, and roasted almonds.

-Covered in tons of icing sugar, kourabiedes resemble the wintery snow-capped mountains of Greece.
-In other words, they are nothing but just the perfect Christmas biscuit!
+Covered in tons of icing sugar, kourabiedes resemble the snowy mountains of Greece.
+In other words, they are nothing but the perfect Christmas biscuit!

 As often happens, the Greeks kept the tradition and made the recipe even better by adding some of the best local ingredients.
-All of them still to be found the most traditional recipe for kourabiedes.
+All of them are still included in the most traditional kourabiedes recipes.
 Since then, and every winter, locals prepare kourabiedes during the holiday season.

-It’s true that kourabiedes are better known for being winter sweets, especially popular around the Christmas holidays.
+Kourabiedes are indeed better known for being winter sweets, especially popular around the Christmas holidays.
 As a matter of fact, many believe that the plenty of icing sugar that covers each cookie is supposed to represent the pure wish of happiness and abundance of blessings for the new year.

-As yuo probably remember, Greece has been for many, really too many years, under the oppression of the Ottoman Empire.
+As you probably remember, Greece has been, for many, really too many years, under the oppression of the Ottoman Empire.

 In fact, being dry and crumbing are two of the most remarkable characteristics of this biscuit.
 Want to learn more?
 Check this article about the origin of kourabiedes.